-Specifically do not:
+Do not:

-- Inform the person about whom the concern was raised
+- Inform the person about whom the concern is raised;

-- Inform any other members, participants or employees
+- Inform any other members, participants or employees;

-- Commence your own investigation
+- Commence your own investigation;

-- Annotate or remove evidence
+- Annotate or remove evidence; or

-- Delay in reporting the suspicion
+- Delay in reporting the suspicion.

-Also do not assume:
+NEVER assume:

-- "All is well, otherwise it would have been spotted earlier" - "It doesn't matter" or "no harm will arise" - "Ignore it as it is not my responsibility" - "Someone else must have reported it already"
+- "All is well, otherwise it would have been spotted earlier"; - "It doesn't matter" or "no harm will arise"; - "Ignore it as it is not my responsibility"; or - "Someone else must have reported it already".